ch-stark/blogvmdeleteprotection/index.md

 2.1 The Gatekeeper Constraint Template
 The ConstraintTemplate defines the schema and contains the Rego logic.
 Note the corrected logic now targets the label and specifically checks if the protection setting is removed or modified from "True".

-YAML
+'''

-# File 1: ConstraintTemplate - k8sblockoperator (Revised Rego)
+## File 1: ConstraintTemplate - k8sblockoperator (Revised Rego)

 apiVersion: templates.gatekeeper.sh/v1
 kind: ConstraintTemplate